 Shakespeare sometimes wrote characters for specific comic actors.
 Will Kemp (1594-1599) was the Bard’s comic muse for Dogberry.

 For a Song

 There’s an operatic adaptation of Much Ado About Nothing.
-It’s called Beatrice and Benedict and Seattle Opera will present it Winter 2018.
+It’s called Beatrice and Benedict and Seattle Opera presented it in 2018.

 Two by Two